canbi/ChatIn/README.md

 You can send and read messages on public chatrooms.
 You can also create users but without a password so you can just pick a name and start chatting with it!
 Authentication using OAuth 2.0 will be added on future releases.

 ## Android APK
-Android APKs for release and debug are present in directory:
+Android APKs for release is present in directory:
 ```
 /build/app/outputs/apk/
 ```